suika2engine/suika2/doc/reference.md

     * `<` less than
     * `!=` not equal to

-* LHS must be a variable name e.g. `$1`
+* LHS must be a variable name (e.g., `$1`).

-* RHS must be a integer or a variable name.
+* RHS must be an integer or a variable name.

-* Usage 1: Jump to label `abc` if variable at number 1 is greater than or equal to 10.
+* Usage 1: Jumps to the label `abc` if the variable at number 1 is greater than or equal to 10.
 ```
 @if $1 >= 10 abc
 Variable 1 is less than 10.